Croi Friends Groups

 When James Cushnan got diagnosed with diabetes, he was refereed to Croí’s Clann programme which opened his eyes to the work Croí does.

 “It was the first time I had heard about Croí and I started going on a Monday and it was an eye opener about how I needed to look after myself.
 I’m delighted to be able to give something back to Croí now.”

 The programme, a 10 week, healthy lifestyle initiative aims to help people get to a healthy weight with healthy eating and exercise and James had to travel down from Donegal every week to take part.
 “You know sometimes you would be in bad form and not wanting to travel but when you got here, the support from Croí was so amazing, it made you want to keep going”.

-Now James and his wife Donna are forging ahead with a Donegal Croí Friends group to help raise money and awareness from Croí in the north west.
+Now James and his wife Donna are forging ahead with Rory Grant, who looks after the counter boxes in various outlets across the northern part of the county, to help raise money and awareness from Croí in the north west.
 “People forget how big Donegal is and when you’re ill and have to travel to Galway, it’s a down side.
 The Croí services are amazing and Donna and I want to help”.
 As well as the traditional fundraising activities like bag packing, the pair are working to launch an information day at Letterkenny Shopping Centre and plan to run an event in Letterkenny hospital too.

 ‘We want to help people understand that Croí is there for them.
 It’s a great resource and when you’re ill, it affects the whole family.
 To have that support there is wonderful and it keeps you going.
 You can be travelling from 3-5 hours from Donegal to Croí and it’s wonderful when you get there, the staff are so supportive, it’s nice to help them out now’.